dorianprill/stroke/README.md

 # stroke-rs

 ![Rust](https://github.com/dorianprill/brezel/workflows/Rust/badge.svg)
-A zero-allocation library providing general implementations of Bézier curves, B-Splines and specialized implementations of up to cubic Bézier curves for general/embedded use supporting #![no_std] environments.
+A zero-allocation library providing general implementations of Bézier curves, B-Splines and specialized implementations of up to cubic Bézier curves for general/embedded/wasm use supporting #![no_std] environments written in 100% safe Rust.

 The library makes heavy use of const-generics and some related unstabilized features, so the nightly compiler is required.
 It comes with a const-generic N-dimensional Point type so you can use the library without any other dependencies.